midspiral/hono-lemmascript/README_LemmaScript.md

 - **`mappedRoundTrip`**: `convertIPv4MappedIPv6ToIPv4(0xffff00000000 + ipv4Addr) === ipv4Addr` — embedding and extracting is the identity
 - **`cveMappedEquivalence`**: `resolveIPv4Addr(ipv4Addr, true) === resolveIPv4Addr(0xffff00000000 + ipv4Addr, false)` — resolving an IPv4 address directly gives the same result as resolving its `::ffff:` mapped form

 The pre-fix code didn't resolve mapped addresses at all — it treated `::ffff:192.168.1.1` as a plain IPv6 address, so IPv4 restriction rules didn't match it.

+Together with `addIPv4StaticRule`, both matcher paths are covered:
+- **Static rules:** both `rule` and `::ffff:rule` are in the set, so `has()` matches both forms
+- **CIDR rules:** `resolveIPv4Addr` returns the same value for both forms, so the mask comparison gives the same result

-These properties prove the fix's resolution logic is correct.
-The remaining gap is the matcher loop and static rule set around `resolveIPv4Addr`.
+The remaining unverified part is the loop and control flow in `buildMatcher` itself.

 ## File Structure